Timeline of Events in the Struggle for Freedom of Expression in Vietnam

 March 2017: Front Line Defenders announced former prisoner of conscience and blogger Pham Thanh Nghien as a finalist for the 2017 Award for Human Rights Defenders at Risk.

-March 15, 2017: Police clashed with those remembering the anniversary of the Spratly massacre.
+March 15, 2017: Police clashed with community members remembering the anniversary of the Spratly massacre.

 March 17, 2017: Blogger Bui Hieu Vo was arrested under Article 88 of the 1999 Criminal Code.